The Best drone landing pad for all: Hoodman Drone Launch Pad

 Sometimes, a piece of flat wood or cardboard can simply do the trick.
 But when you take it out for hiking or travel, they may fail you because of the poor portability and durability.

 A drone landing pad would be a good thing you should consider.
 But the question is how to choose the right one?

-Before presenting the products, let’s take a quick look at the criteria first.
+Before presenting the best drone landing pad for you, let’s take a quick look at the criteria first.

 What makes a good drone landing pad and how to choose the right size?

 - Heavy enough to plant firmly when takeoff and landing even in windy days.
 This is a must-have feature because when launching or landing the propeller wash could be very violent, otherwise, there is no point using one.

 - Easy to set up and fold.
 A good landing pad should be easy to fold and carry, and you don’t need to use pegs or stakes to fix it.

 - Waterproof.
 As drones are not water-resistant, they are vulnerable to water and snow.
 A waterproof landing pad will prevent it from getting wet.